-Measures of central tendency leave out a lot compared to histograms If summarizing a histogram in one number, use a central tendency But if you had time for a two number summary?
-What would you want next?
-Some sense of dispersion, or how far away the data tend to be from the center
+- Measures of central tendency leave out a lot compared to histograms - If summarizing a histogram in one number, use a central tendency - But two numbers?
+What would you want next? - Some sense of dispersion, or how far away the data tend to be from the center